elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/the-switch-statement.md

 <CloseAllAnswers />

-### What are the benefits of using a Switch statement?
+### What are the advantages of employing a Switch statement?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A switch statement can replace multiple if checks, it is more descriptive, and easier to read.</div><br />
+  <div><strong>Interview Response:</strong> A switch statement can replace multiple checks, and it is more descriptive and easier to read.</div><br />
-  <div><strong>Technical Response:</strong> A switch statement can replace multiple if checks.
-It gives a more descriptive way to compare a value with multiple variants and it is easier to read.<br />
+  <div><strong>Technical Response:</strong> A switch statement can replace multiple checks, and it gives a more descriptive way to compare a value with multiple variants and is easier to read.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> The SWITCH Statement<br /><br />